It is time to issue a restraining order against my chronic illnesses!

 Later, after being diagnosed with all of my chronic diseases, I couldn’t tell you what was causing which pain because my body never had a reprieve.
 For 12 years I was in pain 24/7.
 It wasn’t until I took an aggressive and alternative approach to treat chronic pain and was no longer experiencing pain from my illnesses on a daily basis that I was able to see the effect that meteorological, environmental, geological, and astrophysical events had on my body.

-Putting chronic pain on notice
+Putting chronic pain on notice with a restraining order

 In the past two years, I have significantly reduced the pain I experience from my chronic illnesses.